Sullivan – The West, Mediterranean Islam, and the Search for a New Beginning

 compartments, are beginning to fall…this is a hopeful development."
 (See Armstrong, Muhammad:

-, San Francisco: Harper, 1992, pp. 9-10).
+A Biography of the Prophet, San Francisco: Harper, 1992, pp. 9-10).
 Armstrong’s book

 constitutes a stunning intellectual achievement marked by enormous spiritual penetration.
 It is simply